2. Introduction to the ESP32

 For example, there is the ESP32 Lyra and the ESP32 Pico.
 Go ahead to learn more about them.

 A “naked” ESP32 module

-If you removing the cover reveals the bare module (don't remove the cover unless you are prepared to break your ESP32 module!)
+If you remove the cover, it reveals the bare module (don't remove the cover unless you are prepared to break your ESP32 module).

 Photo of ESP32-D0WDQ6 by Brian Krent - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=57745131

 The larger one (this one here) is the ESP32 D0WDQ6 microcontroller, and the slightly smaller chip right here is the SPI flash memory.